 Smith College values the contribution that employees make to the successful operation of the college and expects a productive and mutually satisfactory employment relationship with each employee.
 However, it is understood that neither the employee nor the college is obligated to continue the employment relationship and either may terminate the relationship at any time.
 Terminations are either voluntary or involuntary.

 Voluntary Resignation and Retirement

 If you decide to resign or retire from your position, it is helpful to give as much advance notice as possible.
 Non-exempt employees who resign are expected to give their supervisor at least two weeks' notice; exempt employees who resign are expected to give at least one month's notice.

 A written resignation or retirement notice is required, stating the reason of your resignation and last day of work.
 You will receive a packet of information regarding the termination, continuation, or transfer of your benefits.

 Vacation or other paid leave may not be used to extend your official termination date.
 Any accrued and unused vacation you have earned as of your official termination date will be paid to you.

 The retirement of an experienced staff member may have an impact on the operation of an office or department.
 Whenever possible, you are asked to give a minimum of four months' written notice; however, six months to one year's notice would help your department head plan appropriately for the future.
-An employee who retires from the college at age 60 or older is entitled to a retiree Smith OneCard that provides continued access to certain college facilities and services.
+An employee who retires from the college at age 62 or older and who had at least 10 years of service is entitled to a retiree Smith OneCard that provides continued access to certain college facilities and services.

 Employees age 62 or older with at least 10 years of service may elect early retirement.
 Early retirees may be eligible to continue participation in the college's health and dental plans.
 See Health Insurance for Early Retirees.